Home Selling Tips

 Title insurance and closing fees

-In most South Florida counties, the seller pays for the owner's title insurance policy — a Florida tradition (though this is negotiable).
+In most South Florida counties, the seller pays for the owner's title insurance policy.
+That is a Florida tradition, though it is negotiable.
 Title insurance premiums are regulated by the state and based on the sale price.
-On a $500,000 sale, expect $2,500–$3,500 for the owner's policy.
-Add settlement fees, title search, and document preparation: total title and closing costs typically run $3,500–$5,500 for the seller.
+On a $500,000 sale, expect $2,500 to $3,500 for the owner's policy.
+Add settlement fees, title search, and document preparation, and total title and closing costs for the seller typically run $3,500 to $5,500.

 Pre-sale repairs and preparation

-Most South Florida sellers spend $3,000–$15,000 preparing their home for market, depending on its condition.
+Most South Florida sellers spend $3,000 to $15,000 preparing their home for market, depending on its condition.
 Common pre-sale costs include:

-Sellers who invest in preparation typically net more than the cost of the investment.
-But it's still a real upfront expense before a single dollar comes in.
+Sellers who invest in preparation typically net more than the cost of those improvements.
+But it is still a real upfront expense before a single dollar comes in.

 Prorated property taxes and HOA fees

 At closing, sellers pay their prorated share of property taxes through the closing date.
-In Palm Beach and Broward counties, where tax bills can run $6,000–$18,000+ annually, a mid-year closing means the seller may credit the buyer $3,000–$9,000 in prorated taxes.
+In Palm Beach and Broward counties, where tax bills can run $6,000 to $18,000 or more annually, a mid-year closing means the seller may credit the buyer $3,000 to $9,000 in prorated taxes.
 HOA fees, if applicable, are also prorated.

 The full cost summary for a $500,000 South Florida sale